The Princess Without Parents

 "His creations are not men, but constructs.
 Puppets made of sand.
 Controlled by strings none can see.
 They do not bleed.
 They do not feel.
 They only obey.
 And once they have chosen a target, they do not stop."

 Yuli’s voice lowered.
-“We liken him to the Nahas-Serqet—the desert serpent that never releases its prey.
-Once it coils around you, the only escape is death.”
+“We liken him to the Nahas-Serqet—the desert serpent that never releases its prey.”

 The name sent a chill down Charlotte’s spine.

-Yuli gave her a smile—steady, unshaken.
+Yuli smiled.
 “Of course.
 But rulers do not have the luxury of fear.
 We must place trust in our people.
 And in those who will rise when we fall.”

 Yes, she had magic.
 She had the blessing of the forest, like other royal blood of this kingdom.